apiato/documentation/docs/pacakges/localization.md

 Languages are not real Components, they are just files that holds translations.

-Laravel's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.
+Laravel localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.

 ## Rules